hseeberger/constructr/README.md

     └───────────────────┘              └───────────────────┘
 ```

-If something goes finally wrong when interacting with the coordination service, e.g. a permanent timeout after a configurable number of retries, ConstructR terminates its `ActorSystem` in the spirit of "fail fast".
+If something goes finally wrong when interacting with the coordination service, e.g. a permanent timeout after a configurable number of retries, ConstructR terminates itself in the spirit of "failing fast".

 ``` scala
 // All releases including intermediate ones are published here,